aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-11-mercurial-101-for-umbraco-developers.md

---- cson
+---
   title: "Mercurial 101 as an Umbraco developer"
   metaTitle: "Mercurial 101 as an Umbraco developer"
   description: "A Mercurial primer for Umbraco developers"
   revised: "2010-12-23"
   date: "2010-12-11"
-tags: ["umbraco","mercurial"]
+  tags:
+    - "umbraco"
+    - "mercurial"
   migrated: "true"
-urls: ["/mercurial-101-for-umbraco-developers"]
+  urls:
+    - "/mercurial-101-for-umbraco-developers"
-summary: """
+  summary: ""

-"""
 ---
 # Mercurial 101 as an Umbraco developer